 It is, we think, not too much to say that on the stones among these cairns is found the greatest collection of rude prehistoric scorings yet found in Ireland or, perhaps, in Europe.

-Sliabh na Cailleach, or the Mountains of the Witch, as Loughcrew was known in the past, lies west of the town of Kells and south of Oldcastle in west Co.
+Sliabh na Cailleach, or the Mountains of the Witch, as Loughcrew is locally known, lies west of the town of Kells and south of Oldcastle in west Co.
 Meath, a strange and ancient piece of territory.
-Stretching in a chain over four tall peaks which spread out across four kilometers in an east-to-west chain, the area is littered with monuments from all eras.
+Stretching in a chain over four tall peaks which spread out across four kilometers from east-to-west, the area is littered with a wonderful collection of monuments from all eras.
 This has to be one of the most beautiful and powerful landscapes of sites in Ireland.
-The site is owned by the OPW and there is currently no access to the chamber of the central monument, Cairn T, due to maintainance works.
-If you should visit, please do not climb on the monuments.
+The main attraction at Loughcrew are the thirty remaining passage-graves which probably date from about 3,500 BC.

 "Determined now her tomb to build,

 And dropped a heap on Carnmore;

 And dropped another goodly heap;

 Of hills whose tops with heather bloom"

 The Cailleach Garavogue is most associated with Cairn T, which was known locally as The Hag's Cairn.
 The huge decorated kerbstone on the north side of the cairn is called the Hag's Chair, and there are many accounts in both antiquarian writings and local folklore of Garavogue sitting upon her throne surveying her landscape as she smoked her pipe.
 Stories of a powerful multi-tasking female deity are found throughout western Europe wherever passage-graves were constructed in the neolithic.

 Swedish archaeologist Henna Lindstrom published a fascinating study called Casas das Mouras Encantadas – A Study of dolmens in Portuguese archaeology and folklore, in 2014: